dwightwatson/gold-standard/README.md

 # Gold Standard

 ## A Laravel boilerplate resource

-This repo is an example of what I consider to be a "gold standard" of serving a resource with the Laravel framework.
-I've tried to demonstrate how to simply and cleanly put together a tested resource as a reference to other developers.
-This is how I teach newer Laravel developers to approach tackling this sort of problem.
+This repo is an example of what I consider to be my "gold standard" of a resource-oritented application with the Laravel framework.
+I attempt to demonstrate how to put together a clean and tested resource (a `Post`) as an example.
+This is I guide newer Laravel developers to tackling this sort of problem.

 ### Get started